Bertha Pitts Campbell: Early life

-Campbell was born on June 30, 1889 in Winfield, Kansas.
-She spent most her childhood in Colorado where she lived with her grandmother, Eliza Butler, a former slave who worked as a laundress.
+Campbell was born on June 30, 1889, in Winfield, Kansas.
+Her mother was Ida Lewis and her father was Hubbard Sydney Pitts.

+She spent most of her childhood in Colorado where her family lived with her grandmother, Eliza Butler, a former slave who worked as a laundress.
-Her mother was Bernice Campbell and her father was a farmer and his name was c.m.
-Stripping.

 Education

-Campbell was the only black student enrolled in Montrose High School (Montrose, Colorado) when she graduated as valedictorian of the class of 1908.
-Upon graduation Campbell was offered a four-year scholarship to Colorado College.
-Campbell declined the scholarship and chose instead to enroll in Howard University in Washington, D.C. in 1908, where she received financial support from the Congregational Church.
-In 1913 she co-founded the Delta Sigma Theta sorority and took part in a women's suffrage march in Washington, D.C.
-In June of that year she graduated cum laude from Howard University with a bachelor of arts degree in education.
+Campbell was the only black student enrolled in Montrose High School when she graduated as valedictorian of the class of 1908.
+Upon graduation, Campbell was offered a four-year scholarship to Colorado College.
+Campbell declined the scholarship and chose instead to enroll in Howard University in Washington, D.C., in 1908, where she received financial support from the Congregational Church.

+In 1913, she co-founded the Delta Sigma Theta sorority at Howard and took part in the Woman Suffrage Procession in Washington, D.C.
+In June of that year, she graduated cum laude from Howard University with a bachelor of arts degree in education.
 She then taught for two years in Topeka.

 Family

-She married Earl Pitts, a railroad worker and later government worker, in 1917.
+She married Earl Campbell, a railroad worker and later government worker, in 1917.
 The couple spent some time in Colorado, then moved to Seattle in 1923.
-They had one son, Earl Jr who was killed in an accident as a baby.
+They had one son, Earl Jr who was killed in an industrial accident in 1951.
 Earl Sr. died of a heart attack in 1954.

 Activism and later years

 In Seattle, Campbell was a committed activist and organizer.
 She was a charter member of the Christian Friends for Racial Equality, an organization which worked to expand housing and other opportunities for the black community; she worked with the Seattle Urban League; and was the first black member of the board of directors of the YWCA of Seattle-King County.
 She was an active member of the YWCA for 53 years.

-At age 92, Campbell led 10,000 members of the Delta Sigma Theta sorority in a march down Pennsylvania Avenue in Washington, D.C. to commemorate the participation of some members of the organization in the suffrage march of 1913.
+At age 92, Campbell led 10,000 members of the Delta Sigma Theta sorority in a march down Pennsylvania Avenue in Washington, D.C., to commemorate the participation of some members of the organization in the suffrage march of 1913.
 Having long survived her husband and son, she spent her final years in a Seattle nursing home and died peacefully at age 100.

 In 2018 and 2019, the Northwest African American Museum featured an exhibition on Campbell and Mona Humphries Bailey, the 17th president of Delta Sigma Theta.